 Theresa Thompson is an associate in the Corporate and Securities Practice Group in the firm's Washington, D.C. office.

 Areas of Practice

-Theresa's practice focuses on healthcare fraud and abuse, particularly in matters relating to the civil False Claims Act, physician self-referral (Stark law) and anti-kickback issues, as well as telehealth and telemedicine.
-She is experienced in government investigations, litigation and regulatory compliance, including in response to government anti-fraud and abuse enforcement efforts and regulatory inquiries.
+Theresa's practice focuses on healthcare fraud and abuse, particularly in matters relating to the civil False Claims Act, physician self-referral (Stark law) and anti-kickback issues, and Medicare and Medicaid program reimbursement and compliance, as well as telehealth and telemedicine.
+She is experienced in counseling payors, health plans, and pharmacy benefit managers in state and federal regulatory compliance, administrative inquiries and appeals, government audits and investigations, and litigation.

 While attending law school, Theresa became a Certified Student Attorney at the University of Maryland’s Public Health Law Clinic and worked with the Legal Resource Center for Public Health Policy.
 She also interned at:

 - the Division of Technical Payment Policy of the Centers for Medicare & Medicaid Services, where she analyzed the Stark Law and recommended potential regulatory clarifications for key terms;

 - the Health Policy, Patient Advocacy and Project Management Department of a not-for-profit Catholic health system in Maryland; and